-- Category I and II BHCs, and their bank subsidiaries with at least \$10 billion in assets, would be required to comply with the Full LCR and the proposed Full NSFR. - Category III BHCs, and their bank subsidiaries with at least \$10 billion in assets, would still be subject to the Full LCR and proposed Full NSFR, but would not be required to maintain a 100% coverage ratio unless they have at least \$75 billion in weighted short-term wholesale funding (STWF).
-The Interagency NPR proposes Category III BHCs that do not have \$75 billion of weighted STWF be subject to a 70%-85% coverage ratio. - Category IV BHCs and all BHCs with less than \$100 billion in assets (i.e., all BHCs that are not Category I, II, or III BHCs), and their subsidiary banks, would not be subject to the Full or the Modified LCR or NSFR.
+- 1. Category I and II BHCs, and their bank subsidiaries with at least \$10 billion in assets, would be required to comply with the Full LCR and the proposed Full NSFR. - 2.
+Category III BHCs, and their bank subsidiaries with at least \$10 billion in assets, would still be subject to the Full LCR and proposed Full NSFR, but would not be required to maintain a 100 percent coverage ratio unless they have at least \$75 billion in weighted short-term wholesale funding ("STWF").
+The Interagency NPR proposes Category III BHCs that do not have \$75 billion of weighted STWF be subject to a 70 percent to 85 percent coverage ratio. - 3.
+Category IV BHCs and all BHCs with less than \$100 billion in assets (i.e., all BHCs that are not Category I, II, or III BHCs), and their subsidiary banks, would not be subject to the Full or the Modified LCR or NSFR.